 1. Qaid e Azam Tomb

 Quaid-e-Azam (“Great Leader”) Muhammad Ali Jinnah was the founding father of Pakistan.
 In 1948 he was buried at the Mazar-e-Quaid which is also known as Jinnah Mausoleum or the National Mausoleum.
-It is located in the heart of the megacity Karachi.
-People who came to Karachi from all over the country and travellers like to visit this place and pay their respects to this great leader of Pakistan.
-Hence making it one of the famous places in Karachi Pakistan.
+It is located in the heart of the megacity of Karachi.
+People who came to Karachi from all over the country and travelers like to visit this place and pay their respects to this great leader of Pakistan.
+Hence making it one of the most famous places in Karachi Pakistan.

 The architectural icon is both simple and striking, and it’s no wonder it’s become a symbol of the city.
 The stoic white marble structure commands attention even from afar.
 Lines of bubbling fountains lead toward the building, which is a pleasingly simple and striking architectural beauty.
 Also, don’t forget to check out the gold chandelier inside the tomb which was a gift from China to Pakistan.

-The mausoleum also holds the tombs of his sister Fatima Jinnah, the Māder-e Millat (“Mother of the Nation”) and Liaquat Ali Khan, Pakistan’s first Prime Minister.
+The mausoleum also holds the tombs of his sister Fatima Jinnah, the Māder-e Millat (“Mother of the Nation”), and Liaquat Ali Khan, Pakistan’s first Prime Minister.

 Read this for the best places to visit in Lahore, Pakistan.
 You will love this one!